University of Strathclyde: Campus

-The John Anderson Campus is located mostly within the Townhead district, on the north-eastern side of Glasgow city centre, with some buildings located slightly south of this in the Merchant City area.
-The campus grew initially from the massive Royal College Building on George Street - which was originally the location of the former Anderson's Institution.
+The John Anderson Campus is located mostly within the Townhead district, on the north-eastern side of Glasgow city centre, with some buildings located south of this in the Merchant City area.
+The campus grew initially from the Royal College Building on George Street, which was originally the location of the former Anderson's Institution.
 Work started in 1903 and completed in 1912, it was partially opened in 1910 and at the time was the largest educational building in Europe for technical education.
 Originally built as the Glasgow and West of Scotland Technical College Building, it now houses Bioscience, Chemistry, and Electronic and Electrical Engineering.
-In the late 1950s, campus expansion began with the construction of the James Weir, Thomas Graham and Student's Union buildings.
-Following the granting of the Royal Charter and the Royal College gaining university status in 1964, the campus grew quickly in size, expanding eastwards towards High Street on an area that had been rezoned for educational use and its slum housing cleared as part of the Townhead "comprehensive development area" (CDA).
+In the mid-1950s, campus expansion began with the construction of the Engineering Block (James Weir Building), Chemistry Block (Thomas Graham Building) and Student's Union buildings.
+Following the granting of the Royal Charter and the Royal College gaining university status in 1964, the campus grew quickly in size.
+The Corporation of Glasgow had already rezoned what had been a densely populated residential and industrial area for educational use as part of the Townhead "Comprehensive Development Area" (CDA) and by the time of the foundation of the university, slum clearances has already begun In the area.
+By 1974, thirteen new buildings were erected on what would grow to a 25 acre site.

-The James Weir Building, built in two stages in 1957 and 1962, was reconstructed and reopened in 2014 after a serious fire resulted in many rooms being unusable.
+The new Engineering Block, built in 1956 was the first major expansion of the Royal College, and was extended in 1963 in tandem with the construction of the new Chemistry Block.
+These buildings would be named the James Weir Building and Thomas Graham Building respectively.
+The former was refurbished and reopened in 2014 after a serious fire resulted in many rooms being unusable.